YUT4R0/MOD_operation-TuringMachine/README.md

 - **Configurable Input**: The machine can be configured with different inputs to perform the modulo operation on various pairs of integers.

 ## Files
+- `main.py`: main loop and runs TM

-- `turing_machine_mod.py`: The main script containing the Turing machine simulation for the modulo operation.
+- `TM.py`: The turning machine class.

 ## Usage